Rip Taylor Dead, Confetti-Chucking Comedian Was 84

 The comedy world has lost another legend.

-The Hollywood Reporter broke the news that Rip Taylor passed away Sunday at the age of 84.
+The Hollywood Reporter broke the news that Rip Taylor passed away on Sunday at the age of 84-years-old.
 “The King of Confetti” was in the comedy business for over 60 years and also went by the moniker “The Crying Comedian.”
-Taylor’s publicist, Harlan Boll announced the sad news today, that his longtime client passed away in Beverly Hills.
+Taylor’s publicist, Harlan Boll, announced the sad news today that his longtime client had passed away in Beverly Hills.

 As many fans would attend a Gallagher show expecting to leave covered in watermelon, those who attended a Taylor show knew they were going to be drenched in confetti as they exited their theaters that night.

-The comedian was born Charles Elmer Taylor Jr. on Jan.
-13, 1935 in Washington D.C.
+The comedian was born Charles Elmer Taylor Jr. on January 13, 1935, in Washington, D.C.
 Taylor eventually enlisted in the army and entertained troops in Korea and Tokyo.
-Later in his comedy career, Taylor starred in many popular Broadway shows including Peter Pan, Sugar Babies, and A Funny Thing Happened on the Way to the Forum.
+Later in his comedy career, Taylor starred in many popular Broadway shows, including Peter Pan, Sugar Babies, and A Funny Thing Happened on the Way to the Forum.
 His final one-man show, It Ain’t All Confetti, began in 2010 in North Hollywood.

 Actor and comedian Rip Taylor, known for his over-the-top personality and love of confetti, has died at 84 https://t.co/hzB5GFYmkM pic.twitter.com/AKgEGIJ4kJ